A workspace is a theoretical endless grid that stores your draggable content. Think of it like a large desk.

 You'll feel the difference in under an hour when you stop chasing stuff.

 Yes.
-You can share individual items with specific people and control what they can do (view, edit, etc.).
+You can share individual items and binders full of items with specific people and control what they can do (view, edit, etc.).

 Yes.
 You can turn a document into a public, read-only page and send them the link.